-\item the system {\bf clusters} whenever
+\item the system \emph{clusters} whenever

-\end{itemize} Numerical simulations of the process suggest that, in the presence of one selfish strategy and one altruistic strategy, the selfish strategy wins, just as in the replicator equation.
+\end{itemize} Numerical simulations suggest that in the presence of one selfish and one altruistic strategy, the selfish strategy wins, just as in the replicator equation.
 In contrast, when both strategies are selfish, spatial and nonspatial models disagree.
 Our brief analysis of the replicator equation indicates that the system is bistable: both strategies are ESS.
-The transition curve for the spatial model is difficult to find based on simulations but simple heuristic arguments looking at the interface between two adjacent blocks of the two strategies suggest that the most selfish strategy, i.e., the one with the largest $a_i$, always wins even when starting at a very low density, thus indicating that only the most selfish strategy is an ESS.
-For two altruistic strategies, coexistence is again possible but the coexistence region of the spatial game is significantly smaller than that of the replicator equation: except in the one-dimensional nearest neighbor case, coexistence occurs in a thorn-shaped region starting at the bifurcation point $a_1 = a_2 = 0$.
+The transition curve for the spatial model is difficult to find based on simulations, but simple heuristic arguments looking at the interface between two adjacent blocks of the two strategies suggest that the most selfish strategy, that is, the one with the largest $a_i$, always wins even when starting at a very low density, thus indicating that only the most selfish strategy is an ESS.
+The fact that bistability in the mean-field model results in the presence of a strong type in the interacting particle system has already been observed for a number of models, and we refer to \cite {durrett_2009,durrett_levin_1994} for such examples.
+For two altruistic strategies, coexistence is again possible, but the coexistence region of the spatial game is significantly smaller than that of the replicator equation: except in the one-dimensional nearest neighbor case, coexistence occurs in a thorn-shaped region starting at the bifurcation point $a_1 = a_2 = 0$.
 The smaller the range of the interactions and the spatial dimension, the smaller the coexistence region.
 In the one-dimensional nearest neighbor case, the simulations are particularly difficult to interpret when